Thyraz/Sonos-Kids-Controller/README.md

 The recommended use case is in combination with Spotify Premium, as it's web API allows you to add albums using artist and album name instead of cryptic album-IDs.
 It's also possible to add multiple albums with a single search query (e.g. all albums from a sepcific artist).

-But you can also add albums from the local Sonos library (in case an album isn't available in your favorite streaming service), or from Amazon Music Unlimited by specifiying the corresponding album IDs.
+But you can also add albums from the local Sonos library (in case an album isn't available in your favorite streaming service), from Apple Music or from Amazon Music Unlimited by specifiying the corresponding album IDs.
 See the music services section about how to retrieve these IDs.

 The software consists of 2 parts:
 * The server component, running in an node express environment.
 Handles the album library and serves the client component to the browser